MMVSlab/Bio3D_R_scripts/README.md

 SCRIPT: PCA_analysis.R (by Davide Pirolli)

-This script performs an automated PCA of your molecular dynamics simulation, employing the bio3d library, as described in the GrantLab website (http://thegrantlab.org/bio3d).
+This script performs an automated PCA of your molecular dynamics simulation, employing the bio3d library, as described in the GrantLab website (http://thegrantlab.org/bio3d), and provides data in excel readable .csv format.
 I found this implementation of bio3d very useful when working with Desmond-generated trajectories (that I convert in pdb/dcd by vmd, that is fast for managing with trajectories).

-On Centos7 I had some prerequisites:
+On Centos7 I had to install some packages:
   1) libxml-devel
   2) openssl-devel
   3) motif-devel